jdweaver14/guide/index.md

 2. Choose a theme for your site
 - Choose a theme - this will be the template for your site
-- Hit publish
+- Hit "select theme"

 ![Selecting A Theme GIF](https://user-images.githubusercontent.com/22283357/126868961-43d3fead-8fd3-4cad-b825-8feac8612e1f.gif)

 3. Commit - your site is now online
+- You are now on the markdown file which is the basis of your site.
+This is what you can later edit to add content to your site.
+For now, you can go ahead and commit to publish.
 - Our site is published at https://digitalportfolio.github.io/guide - Yours will be published at <yourgithubusername>.github.io/<repositoryname> (the url can also be found in your settings > Pages)
 ![Commit the Template File GIF](https://user-images.githubusercontent.com/22283357/126868764-7118795c-2416-48f5-a59b-efc289690974.gif)

 4. You can edit the code in index.md to customize text, add images